Hurricane threatens Hawaii; storm churns off Florida

 TAMPA, Fla.
-U.S forecasters warned residents of Hawaii's Big Island on Tuesday of an encroaching hurricane expected to bring strong winds and heavy rains, while Floridians were told to prepare for a tropical system later in the week.
+(Reuters) - Residents of Hawaii's Big Island on Tuesday were warned on Tuesday of an encroaching hurricane expected to bring strong winds and heavy rains, while weather forecasters told Floridians to prepare for a tropical system later in the week.

 The National Weather Service (NWS) tracked Hurricane Madeline swirling about 370 miles (600 km) east of the town of Hilo around 11 a.m. local time on Tuesday.
 The storm was forecast to "pass dangerously close" on Wednesday, prompting the NWS to issue a hurricane warning for the island.